SentryMan/angular-tour-of-heroes/README.md

 # AngularTourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.
+It comes with a springboot api that wil connect to the website.

 ## Development server